-All animals, imported into the EU between 2010 and 2019, for which the purpose was documented were traded for commercial purposes (59.58 %).
-For the majority of imported individuals, the origin was documented as "unknown" (83.52 %) and only mentioned for less than 17 % of the individuals (7.29 % wild-sourced; 9.19 % captive bred) (Annex I, Fig. 2).
-In the EU, Germany has been the biggest importer (41.94 %) followed by the Netherlands (20.15 %), Great Britain (16.69 %) and Spain (16.62 %).
-Viet Nam was by far the major exporter to the EU with almost 67,000 exported individuals corresponding to 90 % of all traded live individuals (Annex I, Fig. 3).
-Nguyen et al. (2018a) argued that most exported individuals originate probably from the wild since there is no knowledge about any breeding facilities in Viet Nam being capable of producing such large quantities of water dragons for the pet trade.
+Nguyen et al. (2018a) argued that most individuals exported from Viet Nam probably originate from the wild, since there is no knowledge about any breeding facilities in Viet Nam being capable of producing such large quantities of water dragons for the pet trade.
 Additionally, the collection of wild animals is still more convenient and cheaper (Nguyen et al. 2018a), providing few incentives to breed the species.
-During a recent study by Altherr et al. (2020), a total of 53 online adverts was recorded for the species between September 2017 and September 2018 in Germany with prices between 20-125 € per individual.
+During a recent study by Altherr et al. (2020), a total of 53 online adverts recorded the species for sale between September 2017 and September 2018 in Germany, with prices between EUR 20-125 per individual.
 None of these adverts included a source code.

 In 2020, wild caught P. cocincinus individuals were offered in Germany in various sizes (baby, small, medium, subadult).
-Prices usually range between 49 and 149 € per individual depending on the size.
-As "special offer", wild caught lizards were offered for cheaper prices than captive bred specimens (see Annex I Fig. 9).
+Prices usually range between EUR 49 and 149 per individual depending on the size.
+As a "special offer", wild caught lizards were offered for cheaper prices than captive bred specimens (see Annex 1, Fig. 9).
 While import levels into Germany remain rather high, few online adverts can be currently found in the country.
-In the past, specimens were regularly offered on various internet platforms, particularly on eBay Kleinanzeigen (Laurenz Gewiss pers. comm.).
-To improve animal welfare, the trade in live animals has recently been restricted by popular internet platforms such as Facebook and eBay Kleinanzeigen.
+In the past, specimens were regularly offered on various internet platforms, particularly on eBay